kirkofypsi/7DWorkProblemModel/README.md

 Given that absence, the __Institute for a Better Workplace__ decided to create its own taxonomy, which we believe to be the most exhaustive one (currently comprising 130 categories) and the only one that has been tested on a large dataset of employees' opinions.
-The taxonomy was derived from more than __1.5 million opinions__ about workplace experiences reported by the employees of __389 global organizations__ and its creation was possible thanks to the support of machine learning and NLP techniques that allowed us to discover hidden relationships between the contents of employees' reports.
+The taxonomy was derived from __millions of opinions__ about workplace experiences reported by the employees of __hundreds global organizations__ and its creation was possible thanks to the support of machine learning and NLP techniques that allowed us to discover hidden relationships between the contents of employees' reports.
-1.5 million opinions is the equivalent of 200 average-sized books, so it is not surprising that traditional, manual approaches to building taxonomies could not be applied in this case.
+One million opinions is the equivalent of 200 average-sized books, so it is not surprising that traditional, manual approaches to building taxonomies based on millions of accounts could not be applied in this case.

 ## 7D Work Problem Model™